jamesferr13/Java-Web-Stock-Scraper/README.md

 # Java-Web-Stock-Scraper
-A web scraper, which gets data about stocks in the FTSE 250
+A web scraper, which gets data about stocks